SEDLER FAMILY MEN'S HEAD BASKETBALL COACH

 BASKETBALL FAMILY MAN

-Mack and his wife, Christi, have two daughters, Hailee (6) and Lainee (7).
-Christi has a basketball background as a collegiate standout at the University of Dayton, the Director of Basketball Operations for XU's women's basketball team (2001-03) and more recently as the former head girls basketball coach at Cincinnati's Colerain High School.
+Mack and his wife, Christi, have two daughters, Hailee (8) and Lainee (9) and welcomed their first son, Brayden, on Dec.
+8, 2014.
+Christi has a basketball background and was a 2014 inductee into the University of Dayton Athletic Hall of Fame, the Director of Basketball Operations for XU's women's basketball team (2001-03) and more recently as the former head girls basketball coach at Cincinnati's Colerain High.